How to Reheat Ribs (5 Tried and Tested Methods)

 2. Reheating Ribs in a Steamer

-If you’ve had your fair share of bad experiences with reheating ribs in the oven or on the grill, then you might want to try steaming it instead
+If you’ve had your fair share of bad experiences with reheating ribs in the oven or grill, you might want to try steaming it instead.

 Unlike all those other dry heating methods, steaming keeps the meat moist